ddieruf/dotnet-pipelines/concourse-tasks/README.md

 #### Pipeline Definition

 The file concourse-pipeline.yml contains an example pipeline that uses all avaiable steps.
-An example pipeline deployment from the root Project-Name folder, in Concourse:
+An example pipeline deployment:

+In a Linux terminal:
 ```
 fly -t con set-pipeline \
   --config concourse-pipeline.yml \